lowercraft/academic-website/content/home/accomplishments.md

   url = ""
   certificate_url = ""
   date_start = "2019-03-01"
-  date_end = "2019-03-30"
+  date_end = ""
   description = """Attending lectures on working with manuscripts in digital era (TEI principles, XML encoding, CSS, HTML).
-Follow-up reseach on my MA thesis.
+Finishing a follow-up reseach on my MA thesis.
   Via CEEPUS, CIII-CZ-0011-14-1819-M-125847 (Study of Religions): The Austrian Agency for International Cooperation in Education & Research (OeAD-GmbH), Centre for International Cooperation and Mobility (ICM)."""

 +++